aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to XLTX" h2="Export XSLFO File to XLTX via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to XLTX.

+The process of converting XSLFO to XLTX begins with Aspose.PDF for .NET.
+This component enables developers to export XSLFO to XLSX.
+Aspose.PDF for .NET is a powerful and reliable library that provides a wide range of features for manipulating PDF documents.
+It enables developers to easily create, edit, convert, and manipulate PDF documents in a variety of formats.

+Once the XSLFO file has been exported to XLSX, the next step is to use Aspose.Cells for .NET to convert XLSX to XLTX.
+Aspose.Cells for .NET is a powerful and reliable spreadsheet programming API that enables developers to easily create, edit, and manipulate spreadsheets in a variety of formats.
+It provides a wide range of features for working with spreadsheets, including the ability to convert XLSX to XLTX.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLTX.
+By using Aspose.Total for .NET, developers can quickly and easily convert XSLFO files to XLTX within any .NET, C#, ASP.NET and VB.NET applications.
+Aspose.PDF for .NET enables developers to export XSLFO to XLSX, and Aspose.Cells for .NET enables developers to convert XLSX to XLTX.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO files to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}